 Combine milk and vanilla and stir into flour mixture.

-Pat each ball on a floured work surface into a 6-inch circle, half an inch thick.
+Pat each ball into a flat disk, at least half an inch thick.

 Place each wedge on a baking sheet sprayed with cooking spray.